Holiday Inn Logo

 The next change made the logo look like a sign at the entrance.
 On a larger green background, the name was placed on top.
 And below, on a gray background, a clarifying inscription: “Hotel.
 Resort.”
 Fifty years have passed since the opening of the first institution.
 People no longer remember the 1942 Christmas movie.
 Therefore, they do not have the necessary associations when looking at the name.
 Clarification helps to understand that the institution offers accommodation and resort entertainment.

 At the same time, green is associated with comfort, and gray is associated with a business approach.
 The yellow stripe between the backgrounds shows that the hotel separates leisure and work.
-Visitors have a rest, they are given the most attention, and the staff works does it constantly and imperceptibly.
+Visitors rest; they receive the most attention, and the staff works constantly and imperceptibly.

 The Interbrand agency designed the logo and became a partner for many years, participating in subsequent redesigns.